mathesar-foundation/mathesar-wiki/design/specs/add-formula-column.md

 Case 2 - The user changes the selected formula.
 Once the user selects a different formula parameter values are not retained and they see empty parameters and an empty column again.
 To see the value they will have to add compatible params again.

+### Scenario 4 - User clicks outside the inspector before saving

+If the user clicks outside at any point the column is retained as the column is added to the table.
+The user can jump back to the editing the formula column whenever they want to.

+### Scenario 5 - User closes the explorer without saving the query

+If the user closes the data explorer before saving the query, there will be a prompt where they will be asked if they want to save the query or not.

 ## Interactions